Matsadura/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# Mastering Pointers, Arrays, and Strings in C Programming
+# Mastering More Pointers, Arrays, and Strings in C Programming

 ## Learning Objectives